• Visit Budapest's Parliament, Buda Castle (UNESCO) and the Royal Palace of Visegrad

 Breathe the fresh air of coniferous woods in the country of Count Dracula, hike in the Carpathian Mountains, sample the famous wines of Hungary and gaze upon magnificent frescoes.
 Our trip to Hungary and Romania is an artful blend of culture, exquisite scenery, history and activity.

 We continue to Hungary to see the Pusta in Hortobagy National Park, a UNESCO World Heritage Site, before we arrive to the most lovely area of Hungary, Lake Balaton and Tapolca-basin with its extinct volcanos, great vistas, artistocratic palaces and famous wineyards.
-Our adventure concludes in the famed city of Budapest, the Pearl of the Danube.
+Our adventure concludes in the famed city of Budapest and the Danube Bend, the Pearl of the Danube.
 Widely regarded as one of the world's most beautiful cities, Budapest is a city of spas, 2,000 year-old Roman amphitheaters, 400-year-old Turkish baths and 23 museums and galleries, all situated on the graceful Danube.

 Transylvania Facts, Not Fiction